josjsjen/orbit-trial-tutorials/pt4-recalibration.md

 # What are the next steps?

 1. We would love to hear what you think about Foundations Orbit!
-Fill out the post-trial survey that we sent you.
-Tell us what you thought of Foundations Orbit via email or tweet us @Dessa
+Fill out the short [post-trial survey](https://docs.google.com/forms/d/e/1FAIpQLSdStzcljw3omolukJnTFuO8-Ezyfw3EET67KfVm2Eik_nw6Cw/viewform), which will only take you a minute.

 2. Try this on your own infrastructure and machine learning use cases.
 There are several options, contact us at foundations@dessa.com to learn more.